 Portland’s Singing Christmas Tree

-For over 50 years, Portland’s Singing Christmas Tree has brought together voices from across the city.
-This year, over 300 adult and youth choir members, an orchestra, and local actors have put together a show that includes everything from Santa and Rudolph to shepherds and kings.
+This Portland holiday staple is heading back to the Keller this year!
+Over 350 adult and youth choir members, an orchestra, and local actors have put together a show that includes both contemporary and traditional Christmas music.
 Because of the long running time – 2 hours plus intermission – this one might be best for kids six and up.
 If you take the youngsters, be aware that all kids over the age of 1 require a ticket.

 Pioneer Courthouse Square Concerts

-What holiday show will you attend with your kids this year?
-Tell us your picks below!
+What performance will you attend with your kids this year?
+Tell us in the Comments below!